| AudioMulch

 also Pd has two features not (yet) showing up in Max/MSP: first,

-via Mark Dank's GEM package, Pd can be used for simultaneous computer
+via Mark Dank's GEM package, Pd can be used for simultaneous computer animation and computer audio.
+Second, an experimental facility is

 provided